Toronto Film Festival kicks off with The Band, Iannucci

 With a number of media companies looking for content, bidding has been ratcheted up in recent years.
 Companies like Netflix and Amazon have regularly acquired films for much higher prices than their Hollywood and New York-based film rivals have typically paid.

 But “festival fever” can also lead to painful hangovers.
-Two years ago Louis C.K.’s “I Love You Daddy” was acquired at Toronto for some $5 million by The Orchard, only to have their investment get derailed by accusations of sexual misconduct against the comedian.
-C.K. bought the movie’s distribution rights back and the film remains unreleased.
+Two years ago, Louis C.K.’s “I Love You Daddy” was acquired at Toronto for some $5 million by The Orchard, only to have their investment get derailed by accusations of sexual misconduct against the comedian.
+C.K. ultimately bought the movie’s distribution rights back and the film remains unreleased.

-More recently, a number of the high-priced acquisition at Sundance have disappointed at the summer box office, including “Late Night,” ”Blinded by the Light” and “Brittany Runs a Marathon.”
+More recently, a number of the high-priced acquisition from the Sundance Film Festival have disappointed at the summer box office, including “Late Night,” ”Blinded by the Light” and “Brittany Runs a Marathon.”
 One notable exception was A24’s “The Farewell,” directed by Lulu Wang and starring Awkwafina.
 Having made $16.2 million, it’s one of the most successful art-house releases of the year.

+The art-house downturn has only exacerbated concerns over the future of theatrical exhibition when so many entertainment options on streaming and television are aimed at adults.

 “The sky is falling for a lot of the industry, which I’m old enough now to have seen that happen in three cycles.
 Amidst that, we’ve had a pretty nice run this year,” said Quinn, whose slate this year has included the hit documentaries “Apollo 11” and “Amazing Grace.” ”I’ve been doing this long enough where I go with lowered expectations and then I’m happily surprised.”